opentiny/tiny-charts/CONTRIBUTING.md

 - Make sure that you have completed the steps in local startup and can visit [http://localhost:8080/](http://localhost:8080/) normally.
 - Ensure that you are currently on the dev branch, and synchronize your dev branch with the latest code from your upstream repository: `git pull upstream dev`.
-- Create a new branch from the dev branch `git checkout -b username/feat-xxx` with a suggested branch name of `username/feat-xxx` / `username/fix-xxx`.
+- Create a new branch from the dev branch `git checkout -b branchName`, the branch name is recommended to be `username/feat-xxx` / `username/fix-xxx`, if you're developing in a forked repository, you don't need to add a username to the branch name, just `feat-xxx`.
 - Local coding.
 - Local change code is committed to the remote repository, following the [Commit Message Format](https://www.conventionalcommits.org/zh-hans/v1.0.0/) specification for commits, PRs that do not meet the commit specification will not be merged.
 ```shell